ExeWatch

 Everything you need to know about ExeWatch

-ExeWatch is an Application Performance Monitoring (APM) platform designed specifically for desktop applications built with Delphi and web applications using JavaScript.
+ExeWatch is an Application Performance Monitoring (APM) platform designed for server, desktop, and web applications built with Delphi, .NET/C#, and JavaScript.
 It provides real-time log aggregation, error tracking, hardware information collection, and breadcrumb trails to help developers quickly identify and fix issues in production.

-ExeWatch currently offers native SDKs for Delphi (compatible with Delphi 10 Seattle and later, supporting VCL, FMX, console apps, services, and Linux servers) and JavaScript (for web applications, works on all modern browsers).
-Python and C#/.NET SDKs are planned for future releases.
+ExeWatch currently offers native SDKs for Delphi (compatible with Delphi 10 Seattle and later, supporting VCL, FMX, console apps, services, and Linux servers), .NET/C# (for WinForms, WPF, console apps, and Windows services on .NET 8.0+), and JavaScript (for web applications, works on all modern browsers).
+A Python SDK is planned for a future release.

 Yes!
-The Delphi SDK stores logs locally on disk when there's no internet connection.
+Both the Delphi and .NET SDKs store logs locally on disk when there's no internet connection.
 Once connectivity is restored, all queued logs are automatically sent to the server.
 This ensures you never lose visibility into what happened during offline sessions.

 ExeWatch automatically collects: CPU model and core count, total and available RAM, disk drives with free space, monitor count and resolutions, OS version and build number, timezone and locale settings, and your application version.
 This helps you understand if issues are related to specific hardware configurations.